yimikao/project52/README.md

 ## Preface:

-I saw Evan Lin's [project52](https://github.com/kkdai/project52) and felt inspired.
+I saw Evan Lin's [project52](https://github.com/yimikao/project52) and felt inspired.
 So, I hope I could learn something by doing the same challenge myself.

-## Constraint:
+## Constraints:

 Here are the constraints of Project52.